Range Rover running costs and reliability

 What are the running costs?

 There’s no escaping this – the Range Rover is going to be an expensive car to run.
 Servicing costs are likely to be lower than the equivalent Bentley Bentayga, but they’re still high.
 Fueling it will also be expensive, especially if you go for a petrol model.
-You’ll do well to see more than 20mpg out of the full-fat V8 P530.
+You’ll do well to see more than 20mpg out of the full-fat V8 P530, and around 25 from an older six-cylinder mild-hybrid petrol.

 The diesel is certainly less burdensome at the pumps, with 35mpg being a realistic real-world figure to aim for.
 On a gentle long-distance motorway run, we beat 40mpg – which is seriously impressive, given the car’s bulk and performance.

 Both plug-in hybrid models are powered by a large 38kWh lithium-ion battery for a seriously long range for a PHEV.
-They offer around 40-50 miles of electric range in the real world and Land Rover says that three quarters of customers’ journeys could be driven on silent electric power during daily duties.
+They have an official electric range of around 70 miles, but both offer roughly 40–50 miles of electric range in the real world.
+Once you do run out of charge, economy is seemingly palatable, though.
+We did a long motorway drive with a flat battery and saw nearly 31mpg.

-Unlike most contemporary plug-ins, the Range Rover P440e and P510e can be fast-charged at up to 50kW DC, meaning they can be topped up in less than an hour (or five on a 7kW wallbox at home).
-It’s worth noting, however, that despite their impressive official fuel economy figures the plug-in hybrids may not save you much money – electricity is expensive these days, after all, and one ought to remember that the Range Rover’s hybrid battery is significantly larger in capacity than that of the fully-electric MINI.
+Unlike most contemporary plug-ins, the Range Rover can be fast-charged at up to 50kW DC, meaning it can be topped up in less than an hour (or five on a 7kW wallbox at home).
+But it’s worth noting that, despite their impressive official fuel economy figures, the plug-in hybrids may not save you much money.
+Electricity is expensive these days, after all, and one ought to remember that the Range Rover’s hybrid battery is significantly larger in capacity than that of the previous generation MINI Electric.

 Servicing and warranty